Mission and goals

 - provide advancement and leadership in education, philanthropy.

 The foundation focuses on these core areas, with a geographic emphasis on Canberra and the surrounding area:

-- Health – particularly in disabilities, mental health
+- Health – Indigenous health, ageing /caring, disabilities and mental health

-- Social Welfare – basic needs and relief
+- Social Welfare – Homelessness and domestic violence

 - Humility – we recognise the expertise of our partners and help them achieve great things